 The definition of Zero Trust is comprehensive and often has several interpretations.
-An organisation’s architecture and whether it's built on implicit trust will impact how Zero Trust is implemented.
-Some organisations are often only focused on implementing MFA and calling it a day, while more mature businesses are looking to implement it across all the five pillars of the Zero Trust Maturity Model outlined by CISA.
+An organization’s architecture and whether it's built on implicit trust will impact how Zero Trust is implemented.
+Some organizations are often only focused on implementing MFA and calling it a day, while more mature businesses are looking to implement it across all the five pillars of the Zero Trust Maturity Model outlined by CISA.
 The maturity model provides agencies with specific examples of a traditional, advanced, and optimal zero trust architecture.

 Improve software supply chain security

 I’ve noticed a substantial increase in awareness around the challenges organizations will face if they don’t improve their software supply chain security.
 This has led to other initiatives being promoted in line, like the Software Bill of Materials (SBOM).

 SBOMs, by their definition, provide a formal record containing the details and supply chain relationships of various components used in building critical software.
 Software developers and vendors often create products by assembling existing open source and commercial software components.
 The SBOM enumerates these components in a product, which helps security teams better identify and assess risk.

 According to many reports, open source software (OSS) usage continues to grow.
 By some surveys of enterprises, that number is as high as 80%.

 Our closest partner on DevOps, Snyk, who integrates with developer tools and workflows to continuously find and automatically fix vulnerabilities, has found through their research documented in their State of Open-Source Software Security 2022 Report that many organizations are unprepared for dealing with OSS risks.

 - 41% of organizations are not confident in their open-source software security.

 - The average application in development contains 49 vulnerabilities and 69 dependencies.